raphaelmeyer/pico-synth/README.md

 - click on `><` and select `Reopen in Container`
 - configure and build

-Plug in the RPi Pico (BOOTSEL) and copy the uf2 from the container to the RPi in a shell on the host.
+Plug in a Raspberry Pi Pico (BOOTSEL) and copy the uf2 from the container to the RPi in a shell on the host.
 Paths and container name may differ.

-    docker cp <container>:/build/helloworld.uf2 /run/media/.../RPI-RP2/
+    docker cp <container>:/build/pico-synth/pico-synth.uf2 /run/media/.../RPI-RP2/

+## Pico Synth

+The executable of the _pico-synth_ generated in `/build/pico-synth/pico-synth.uf2`.

-## Hardware
+### Hardware

 - Raspberry Pi Pico
 - ada3678 (UDA1334)